natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Des%20Moines.md

 '''Pros:'''

 * Adequate speed, on par with the rest of the American ships of this level
-* Decent main firepower with an excellent fire rate if 10 rounds per minute
+* Decent main firepower with an excellent fire rate of 10 rounds per minute
 * Has access to a tracking radar
 * Powerful auxiliary and AA defense with decent range and effective against both aircraft and light naval targets
 * Large crew complement allows for a decent survivability